Dealerpriest/MusicalCubesTestProgram/README.md

 # MusicalCubes
-Source for the Interactive Sound Installation, MusicaCubes.
+Source for the Interactive Sound Installation, MusicalCubes.
 This is a openframeworks project. http://openframeworks.cc/

 # Dependency